 Tadewara Marshland: A Blissful Walk

 My next stop was the Tadewara Marshland which is accessible through the Chojabaru Visitor Centre.
-The Tadewara Marsh is based on the northwest side of the Kuju Mountain Range and was categorised as a wetland of international importance under the Ramsar Convention in 2005.
+The Tadewara Marsh is based on the northwest side of the Kuju Mountain Range and was categorized as a wetland of international importance under the Ramsar Convention in 2005.
 A great thing about this marshland is that it’s free, flat, and the routes are mainly along boardwalks, making it accessible for most people.
-There are three main courses A, B and C:
+There are three main courses A, B, and C: